Essential Guide To Crossing The Channel

-One thing’s for sure, if you want to explore Europe in your campervan or motorhome from the UK.
-Then you will need to, somehow get both you and your van across the English Channel or La Manche to our French friends!
-Read our essential guide to crossing the channel below.
+One thing’s for sure, if you want to explore Europe in a campervan from the UK, somehow you need to get both you and your van across the English Channel or La Manche to our French friends!
+Read on for our Essential Guide to Crossing the Channel.

 For now let’s begin with the basics with the essential guide to crossing the channel.